- Recent Victories

 Our firm may be new, but our partners have long track records and are luminaries in their fields.
-As a result, in just two years, we have a robust and diverse slate of clients whom we counsel on every type of complex commercial and white-collar litigation, investigation and arbitration.
+As a result, we have a robust and diverse slate of clients whom we counsel on every type of complex commercial and white-collar litigation, investigation, and arbitration.

-We devote the resources to ensuring you’re not just technically proficient, but empowered and excited to launch your career.
+We devote resources to ensuring you’re not just technically proficient, but empowered and excited to launch your career.